Help us build the Oceans Friendly Gardens program in Santa Cruz County!

-Conservation–reduce (1) water use (2) fertilizer, herbicide and pesticide use (3) energy use and (4) air pollution by mulching and composting and by choosing the appropriate plants and watering schedules .
+Reduce (1) water use (2) fertilizer, herbicide and pesticide use (3) energy use and (4) air pollution by mulching and composting and by choosing the appropriate plants and watering schedules.

-Be water smart: Santa Cruz County’s Water Smart website: From rebate programs to local events learn how to be water smart in your area.
-Love this website….especially the water smart gardening pages:
+Visit Santa Cruz County’s Water Smart website: to learn more about the local rebate programs, local events on how to be water smart and find gardening tips.

 Find the right plant for you and your ecoscape: Plants and Plant Search

-Find links to other water wise garden resources: rain water, replacing lawns, permeable hardscapes just about all of it in the Garden Resources section.
+Find links to other water wise garden resources in the Garden Resources

-Permeability-reduce runoff by increasing the permeability of our hardscapes
+Reduce runoff by increasing the permeability of our hardscapes.